ClementTsang/bottom/docs/content/contribution/development/build_process.md

 - Enable cache.
 - Build a release build with:

-  - `--features deploy`, which disables unneeded dev features in bottom.
+  - `--features deploy`, which enables only crates needed for release builds.
   - `--locked` to lock the dependency versions.
   - The following env variables set: